munozfrancisco/bandsApp/README.md

 # bandsApp
-Little app focus on angularJS to organizase music bands.
+SPA on angularJS to organizase music bands.

-We were learned how work directive angular